School name: Future Window International School, Saudi Arabia

 10

-Comments: Please avoid this school at all costs.
-It is a classic bait and switch.
+This school is a classic bait and switch.
 Parade blonde western teacher in front of parents, get signed contract, after 3 months parents are obligated to pay full years tuition by Saudi law, tick off teachers so they leave and can be replaced by local hire at 1/2 price, repeat annually.
 Students made us aware of this practice right before we left.
-Their parents usually Arabic Nationals and in lower to middle management had little choice since they didn't want Saudi Schools and couldn't afford the American School.
+Their parents usually Arabic Nationals and in lower to middle management had little choice since they didn’t want Saudi Schools and couldn’t afford the American School.

 Things changed daily about the school, rules, classroom locations, walls went up and came down, teaching assignments, policies, etc. without warning.
 Library with nothing but a globe and $1 Classics paperbacks.
 The second headmaster lasted 10 days!
 The first headmaster was fired after the hiring season.
 It is beyond explanation.